nhunzaker/react-issue-reproducer/README.md

 ## Setup

+Prepare yourself for the least ergonomic workflow ever...

+Are you ready?
+Okay.
 Clone and build React as a sibling folder within the parent directory:

 ```
 git clone git@github.com:facebook/react.git